ManthanUgemuge/Gradient-Generator/README.md

 # GradientGenerator

-It is made with help of HTML, CSS & JavaScript.
+A Simple Website that is made with help of HTML, CSS & JavaScript.

 ## About The Project
 A Simple Website that Genererates Gradient on users input of Colors.